rgwch/novelist/README.md

 ## Output options

 Novelist can export files as HTML or as ePub files.
 You can inspect HTML files in the Browser end export them from there to PDF.
 The ePub files can be displayed in a eBook viewer.

 ## Privacy

-Usually, you'll not want to have your book disclosed to other peopple, before you decide that it's time for.
+Usually, you'll not want to have your book disclosed to other people, before you decide it's ready for that.
 That's why novelist book files are encrypted by default.

 ## Internationalization